Āpiha Ārai Mate Hōrapa

 - work at all points of entry into New Zealand, including ports and airports.
 They also work in offices, international mail centres and baggage agent storage facilities

-To become a quarantine officer you need to have either:
+To become a quarantine officer you need to:

 - have a driver's licence